ReactiveX/reactivex.github.io/documentation/operators.markdown

 <h2 id="blocking">Blocking Observable Operators</h2>

-* **`To`** —
+* [**`To`**]({{ site.url }}/documentation/operators/to.html) — convert an Observable into another object or data structure

 <h2 id="alphabetical">Alphabetical List of Observable Operators</h2>

-Canonical, core operator names in **boldface**.
+Canonical, core operator names are in **boldface**.
 Other entries represent language-specific variants of these operators or specialty operators outside of the main ReactiveX core set of operators.

 * [`Aggregate`]({{ site.url }}/documentation/operators/reduce.html)
 * [**`All`**]({{ site.url }}/documentation/operators/all.html)